aws-samples/amazon-sagemaker-w-snowflake-as-datasource/blog_post.md

 median house value for each district.
 We add this data to Snowflake as a new table.
-We create a custom training container that downloads data directly from the Snowflake table into the training instance rather than first downloading the data into an S3 bucket.
+We create a custom training container that downloads data directly from the Snowflake table into the training instance rather than first downloading the data into an S3 bucket. *We also provide an optional workflow that does not require creating a custom container*.
 After the data is downloaded into the training instance, the custom training script performs data preparation tasks and then trains the ML model using the [XGBoost Estimator](https://sagemaker.readthedocs.io/en/stable/frameworks/xgboost/using_xgboost.html).
 All code for this post is available in the [GitHub repo](https://github.com/aws-samples/amazon-sagemaker-w-snowflake-as-datasource).